Claudie Haigneré

-Claudie (André-Deshays) Haigneré (/fr/; born 13 May 1957) is a French doctor, politician and former astronaut.
-She was the first female astronaut of the French space agency CNES and the European Space Agency (ESA) to go to space.
+Claudie Haigneré (/fr/; née André; formerly Deshays; born 13 May 1957) is a French doctor, former politician and retired astronaut.
+The first female astronaut of the French Space Agency (CNES) and the European Space Agency (ESA) to go to space and to visit the ISS, she later was a government minister under Prime Minister Jean-Pierre Raffarin.

 Background and training

 Born in Le Creusot, Claudie Haigneré studied medicine at the Faculté de Médecine (Paris-Cochin) and Faculté des Sciences (Paris-VII).
 In addition to her medical degree, she went on to obtain certificates in biology and sports medicine (1981), aviation medicine and space medicine (1982), and rheumatology (1984).
 In 1986, she received a diploma in the biomechanics and physiology of movement and received her doctorates in rheumatology (1984) and neuroscience (1992).